Peter Leo Gerety

-Peter Leo Gerety (July 19, 1912 – September 20, 2016) was an American prelate of the Roman Catholic Church.
-He served as the Archbishop of Newark in New Jersey from 1974 to 1986, having previously served as Bishop of Portland in Maine from 1969 to 1974.
+Peter Leo Gerety (July 19, 1912 – September 20, 2016) was an American Catholic prelate who served as Archbishop of Newark from 1974 to 1986.
+He previously served as Bishop of Portland in Maine from 1969 to 1974.
 Gerety was the oldest living Catholic bishop in the world at the time of his death at age 104.

 Early life and education

 Peter Gerety was born on July 19, 1912, in Shelton, Connecticut, the oldest of nine sons of Peter Leo and Charlotte Ursula (née Daly) Gerety.
 Since there were no local Catholic schools, he received his early education at public schools in Shelton, including Commodore Isaac Hull School and the Ferry Street School.
 He graduated from Shelton High School in 1929, and then worked for the U.S. Department of Agriculture and the New Jersey Department of Transportation for three years.

 In 1932, Gerety began his studies for the priesthood at St. Thomas Seminary in Bloomfield, Connecticut.
 He continue his studies at the Saint-Sulpice Seminary in Issy-les-Moulineaux, France, in 1934.